 There has been a small increase in numbers of deaths in eThekwini Metro (Figure 18).
-Weekly deaths during the fourth wave were lower than the weekly numbers of deaths in the prior three waves in all districts.
+Weekly deaths at the peak of the fourth wave were lower than the weekly numbers of deaths in the prior three waves in all districts.